langdon/summit-2015-lab-15812/labs/chapter5.md

 ### Packaging Wordpress

 In this section we package the Wordpress application as an Atomic App.
 To demonstrate the composite nature of Atomic apps we have pre-loaded the database atomic app.
-The Wordpress application will reference the remote database Atomic App.
+In this model a partnering software vendor provides an Atomic App that is certified on Red Hat platforms.
+The Wordpress application will reference the certified database Atomic App.

 [insert image here]